smitdonda/smitdonda/README.md

 ## 👨‍💻 About Me

-- 💼 Full Stack Developer with 4+ years of professional experience
 - ⚛️ Specialized in React.js, Next.js, Node.js, and MongoDB
 - 🔧 Experienced in building REST APIs and scalable backend services
 - 📊 Work with dashboards, analytics, customer data, and automation platforms